KTapson/kristen-website/content/english/studies.md

 You cannot possibly have studied van't Hoff's essay ... [for] how else could you have reproached me (by logic I do not understand) for a tendency toward spiritualism, or held against the young van't Hoff his position at a veterinary school, or against the translator Herrmann, who was my assistant and solely due to pressing external circumstances accepted a position at the agricultural institute in Heidelberg!
 I have never doubted that it is a holy zeal for the truth that guides your critical pen; but on the other hand I regret that you do not seem to concede any possibility of your own fallibility, which everyone must grant ...
 I know that I can err, but I also know that I have no cause to allow myself to be struck from the ranks of exact scientists, for I as well as you have the will to serve the truth ...
 (332-33).

-Kolbe also elsewhere rails against to August Kekule--who is perhaps most well known now for his dream of a snake eating its tail and subsequent conceptualization of the ring shape of benzene--and draws Jacob Volhard into the fray:
+Kolbe also elsewhere rails against to August Kekulé--who is perhaps most well known now for his dream of a snake eating its tail and subsequent conceptualization of the ring shape of benzene--and draws Jacob Volhard into the fray:

-And as for the form, I ask you: What do you care about Kekule's style or his classical education?
+And as for the form, I ask you: What do you care about Kekulé's style or his classical education?
 Consideration for K's scientific accomplishments, indeed mere collegial respect ought to have stopped you from treating this man as if you were a teacher looking over a schoolboy's assignments and correcting his mistakes ....
 I beseech you, no more such intemperate critiques!
 More tolerance and respect for scientists who have made and are still making their contributions!
 (332)

 Time and time again, Kolbe begins with an assumption about the right answer and correct outcome, then he exerts his authority and control to enforce his worldview regardless of the cost.
 But, importantly here, he ends up being wrong about the science.
 A new field was opening up.